UrbanCode/Send-SMTP-Email-UCD/README.md

 All plug-in documentation is updated and maintained on the [IBM UrbanCode Plug-ins microsite](https://developer.ibm.com/urbancode/plugins) and in the `/doc` folder.

 ### Community Support
 The Send SMTP Email plug-in is supported by IBM and the UrbanCode Development Community on a best-effort basis.
 All bug reports and feature requests should be filed in the GitHub Issues tab above.
-This plug-in can be built locally through a Gradle build.